code-423n4/2022-11-size-findings/data/Sathish9098-G.md

+1)

 ECCMath.sol  #L27

- In IF statement we don't want to check both conditions. here using "||" operator so if first CONDITION true then we can skip second condition.
+ In IF statement we don't want to check both conditions.
+Here using "||" operator so if first CONDITION true then we can skip all other conditions.
 Second condition only checked when the first condition is false.
 In this way can save gas fee

 /// @notice calculates point^scalar